Summary

 Summary Of The Comparison Between HDHMR vs Plywood:

 HDMR and plywood are two popular materials for interiors.
-HDMR is moisture-resistant, affordable, and perfect for kitchens, bathrooms, and wardrobes.
-Plywood, especially marine grade, is more expensive but stronger and lasts longer, making it ideal for premium furniture and outdoor use.
+HDHMR is a moisture-resistant and budget-friendly material suitable for modular kitchens, wardrobes, and indoor furniture.
+Plywood, especially marine-grade, is more expensive but stronger and longer-lasting, making it ideal for premium furniture and outdoor use.
 Choosing between the two depends on your budget, the cost of HDHMR board and plywood, the application area, and the desired lifespan.

 Why Choose NoBroker for Your Interior Needs?

-At NoBroker Interior, we understand that choosing the right material is just the first step.
+At NoBroker Interiors, we understand that choosing the right material is just the first step.
 Our interior design experts can help you:

 - Select the best materials for your specific needs